Analyzing Hims & Hers Health (NYSE:HIMS) & Cano Health (NYSE:CANO)

 |N/A

-Hims & Hers Health presently has a consensus price target of $16.33, suggesting a potential upside of 47.15%.
-Given Hims & Hers Health’s higher possible upside, analysts clearly believe Hims & Hers Health is more favorable than Cano Health.
+Hims & Hers Health currently has a consensus price target of $16.33, suggesting a potential upside of 53.36%.
+Given Hims & Hers Health’s higher possible upside, equities research analysts plainly believe Hims & Hers Health is more favorable than Cano Health.

 Profitability